Corporate Governance

 Balancing salary with longer term incentive plans

-As at the date hereof the Board is comprised of Rupert Labrum (Executive Chairman), Matthew Beardmore (Chief Executive Officer) and Hedley Clark (Non-Executive Director).
+As at the date hereof the Board is comprised of: Rupert Labrum (Executive Chairman), Matthew Beardmore (Chief Executive Officer) and Hedley Clark (Non-Executive Director).
 Biographical details of the current Directors are set out within Principle Six below.
-Executive and Non-Executive Directors are subject to re-election at intervals of no more than three years.
-The Executive Chairman and the Chief Executive Officer are considered to be full-time employees whilst the Non-Executive Director is considered to be part-time but is expected to provide as much time to the Company as is required.
+Executive and Non-Executive Directors are subject to re-election at intervals of no more than 3 years.
+The Executive Chairman and the Chief Executive Officer are considered to be full time employees whilst the Non- Executive Director is considered to be part time but is expected to provide as much time to the Company as is required.
 The Board elects a Chairman to chair every meeting.

 Attendance at Board and Committee Meetings

 The Company shall report annually on the number of Board and committee meetings held during the year and the attendance record of individual Directors.
-To date in the current financial year, the Directors have a 100% record of attendance at such meetings.
+In the financial year there were 12 board meetings and all the Directors attended all of the meetings.
 To be efficient, the Directors meet formally and informally both in person and by telephone.
-To date, there have been at least quarterly formal meetings of the Board, and the volume and frequency of such meetings is expected to continue at this rate.

 Appropriate Skills and Experience of the Directors